wizards-of-lua/wizards-of-lua/docs/_modules/Player.md

 functions:
 ---

-An instance of the Player class represents a specific player who is currently logged into the world.
+An instance of the <span class="notranslate">Player</span> class represents a specific player who is currently logged into the world.